syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ## Dynamically add Dataform group items
-You can dynamically add custom group items using `Items` property of `SfDataForm`.
+You can dynamically add custom group editor by using the `Items` property of `SfDataForm`.

 {% tabs %}
 {% highlight C# %}